Iโm Adam. I love making fun stuff on the web.

 Welcome to my digital garden on the web.
-I’m Adam, a 41-year-old (he/him) living in Salt Lake City, UT with my wife Marilyn.
+I’m Adam, a 43-year-old (he/him) living in Salt Lake City, UT, with my wife, Marilyn, and our 5-year old black golden doodle, Bucky.

-I’d describe myself an optimistic builder who enjoys creating and optimizing things in their life.
-Some weeks I’ll get really into a new recipe, other times I’m digging into a data visualization.
-Occasionally I’ll get obsessed with a project for weeks (or months), while other projects take only hours.
+I’d describe myself as an optimistic builder who enjoys creating and optimizing things in their life.
+Some weeks, I’ll get really into a new recipe; other times, I’m digging into a data visualization.
+Occasionally, I’ll get obsessed with a project for weeks (or months), while other projects take only hours.

-Not all of my interests are healthy 😅.
-I also enjoy drama-filled reality TV (Love is Blind, The Bachelor, Masterchef), I make a variety of cocktails, drink way too much caffeine, have an unhealthy amount of screen time and have an addictive personality.
+Not all of my interests are healthy ๐ .
+I also enjoy drama-filled reality TV (Love is Blind, The Bachelor, Masterchef), I make a variety of cocktails, drink way too much caffeine, have an unhealthy amount of screen time, doom scroll often, and have an addictive personality.

-This site is mostly a blog of what I’m up to, a list of projects I’ve worked on (or are working on) and an abbreviated version of what I’m reading.
+This site is primarily a blog of what I’m up to, a list of projects I’ve worked on (or are working on), and an abbreviated version of what I’m reading and what I’m up to right now.

 The blog section of this site spans all of my writing on the web across multiple other blogs.